MrMDavidson/mrmdavidson.github.io/_posts/2015-08-30-myfirstpost.md

 tags: [ pretzel, blog ]
 ---

-Several years ago now Scott Hanselman wrote an blog post titled [Your Blog is the Engine of Community](http://www.hanselman.com/blog/YourBlogIsTheEngineOfCommunity.aspx).
+Several years ago now Scott Hanselman wrote a blog post titled [Your Blog is the Engine of Community](http://www.hanselman.com/blog/YourBlogIsTheEngineOfCommunity.aspx).
 The basic premise of it, for those too lazy to read it, was that you should own your own content.
 Sites like Twitter and Facebook are intrinsically transient and, perhaps more importantly, owned by someone else.
 "That makes sense!"
 I thought.
 And so I had a look about on the internet came across [Github Pages](https://pages.github.com/) had a quick play and... forgot about it.
 And then today a friend of mine was looking at ditching Wordpress for their own blog and asked if I had any suggestions.
 I gave a half hearted reply about something like [Github Pages](https://pages.github.com/) and then... thought about it... and thought I should finally get my act together and finish playing with them myself.

 My initial issue last time I looked into Github Pages was that they run [Jekyll](http://jekyllrb.com/).
 Which isn't a bad thing, it's a nice bit of software, but as a Windows developer it seemed like a bunch of things I've only had passing exposure to.
 I had a look for other static blog engines and came across [Pretzel](http://code52.org/pretzel.html).
 Like Jekyll Pretzel generates a static blog for you from [Markdown](http://daringfireball.net/projects/markdown/) however unlike Jekyll it's written in .Net and feels more "natural" to a C# developer like myself.
 I did, however, have a few minor issues along the way, so I figured I'd kill two birds with one stone and write about them.

 ## 1. Getting Pretzel